heuralux/.github/profile/README.md

 ## Open-source tools

-We also develop open-source tools — both to be useful and to keep exploring what's possible.
+We also develop open-source tools; both for the utility they provide and to keep exploring the art of the possible.
 These are early and still evolving, so treat them as works in progress rather than finished products.

 <div align="center">